-An optional session is designed for chief business officers who are new to the field of higher education.
+An optional session is included for chief business officers who have worked in higher education for fewer than five years.
 This session will introduce the higher education culture, along with topics and concepts found in higher education that are not common in the corporate or non-profit world.

 Earn CPE Credits

-Earn an estimated 15 CPE credits in communications, personal development and specialized knowledge when you participate in the NBO Program.
-No prerequisites and/or advance preparation is required.
-Sessions are targeted to be in the advanced course level.
+Earn an estimated 15 CPE credits in communications, personal development, and specialized knowledge when you participate in the NBO Program.
+Advance preparation is required.
+Sessions are targeted at advanced course level.

 - Demonstrate an understanding of the complexities of the chief business officer role.

-- Recognize how to communicate more effectively with cabinet colleagues, board members and other institutional constituents.
+- Communicate more effectively with cabinet colleagues, board members and other institutional constituents.